 The average human resources team is sitting on a gold mine of data: recruitment statistics, career progression records, training feedback, absenteeism figures, productivity numbers, personal development reviews, competency profiles, exit interviews and survey results.
 The issue is that traditionally HR is seen as very people-orientated, and not so much about numbers.
 However, data should be a trusted source when it comes to decision-making, evaluating business impact, improving leadership, making processes more efficient and improving the overall well-being of employees.

 To become a data-driven organisation, it is imperative to put in place metrics and analytics tools that allow to gather information, evaluate it and deliver a comprehensive overview.

 Artificial Intelligence allows companies to automate, streamline and personalise a variety of facets in the HR process.
 Conversational AI for example can help employers with recruitment and onboarding, while AI-powered Doc Search can scan PDF documents in real-time, making their content keyword searchable via the Qualee App, thus saving employees a lot of time.
 Artificial Intelligence can also be used to verify documents, such as the Qualee ID verification system that can authenticate over 2,000 identity documents including passports, driving licenses, national IDs, work permits and more.
 Processes that would normally take days to complete, are now turned around in a matter of minutes, leading to faster and more efficient processes.

 HR is looking to make strides in a variety of areas over the next twelve months.
 From using AI technology to make work more efficient, promoting diversity in the workplace, and ensuring your employees have an engaging work experience, there are a variety of ways to make 2021 the best year for both your employees and your company.
 Let Qualee help you raise your HR department to all new heights with our employee-approved app.

-Try the Starter Plan for FREE and experience how we’re helping companies all over the world empower their people, every day.
+Try the Starter Plan and experience how we’re helping companies all over the world empower their people, every day.